-Katharine, the title of the 2018 HR Tech Conference session where you will be a panelist is HR: Always Be Marketing.
-In what ways is HR becoming the “new marketing”?
+Katharine, the title of your 2018 HR Technology Conference panel session was HR: Always Be Marketing.
+In what ways is HR becoming the "new marketing?"

 Marketing has always been about getting people to buy-in to who you are and what you do.
 HR has evolved so much in the past decade, and now, much of the work of the HR function includes getting that external buy-in, whether it’s from current employees, potential employees or just the community at large.
 HR practitioners are leveraging tools from the Marketing toolkit to make their jobs easier and more effective – I look forward to diving into my recommendations in this area during my session.